AysaAlizadeh/TouriSm-exercise/README.md

 # TouriSm-exercise
-an exercise for noob like me :)
+an exercise for a noob like me :)